eclipse-archived/ceylon-lang.org/documentation/tour/basics.md

 ## Strings and string interpolation

-Let's ask our program to tell us a little more about itself.
+Let's make our program to tell us a little more about itself.

     doc "The Hello World program
          ... version 1.1!"